On Good-for-MDPs Automata: Detailed Construction of

-\begin{restatable}{lemma}{lemmaWordToTreeCandidateComplement} The ACS $\T_{\C}$ accepts the complement of $\lang(\T_\C)$. \end{restatable} \begin{proof} To prove $\lang(\T_{\G}') \subseteq \lang(\T_{\G})$, we show that any tree rejected by $\T_{\G}$ is rejected by $\T_{\G}'$, that is, for a tree $t$, if player {\it reject} in $\T_{\G}$ has a winning strategy, player {\it reject} in $\T_{\G}'$ also has a winning strategy.
+\begin{restatable}{lem}{lemmaLanguageEquivalentNBTABT} $\lang(\T_{\G}) = \lang(\T_{\G}')$. \end{restatable} \begin{proof} To prove $\lang(\T_{\G}') \subseteq \lang(\T_{\G})$, we show that any tree rejected by $\T_{\G}$ is rejected by $\T_{\G}'$, that is, for a tree $t$, if player {\it reject} in $\T_{\G}$ has a winning strategy, player {\it reject} in $\T_{\G}'$ also has a winning strategy.
 It is trivially true as player {\it reject} in $\T_{\G}'$ can just use the winning strategy by player {\it reject} in $\T_{\G}$, since the set of choices of player {\it reject} in $\T_{\G}'$ is a superset of that in $\T_{\G}$.

 Assume that player {\it reject} in $\T_{\G}'$ has a memoryless winning strategy over an input tree.
 We modify this winning strategy such that player {\it reject} sends a copy of the automaton in state $q$ with colour $1$ regardless of which colour is chosen in the original winning strategy, whenever player {\it reject} has the choice of sending with either colour $1$ or $2$.
 We argue that this modified strategy is also a winning strategy for player {\it reject}.
 The run tree induced by the modified strategy remains the same with possibly more colour $1$'s on some edges of the run tree.
 For any tree rejected by $\T_{\G}'$, player {\it reject} in $\T_{\G}$ can use this modified winning strategy to win the rejection game.
 It follows that $\lang(\T_{\G}) \subseteq \lang(\T_{\G}')$. \end{proof}